Recoskie/core/README.md

 Number of Directories

-If you decode the headers for an exe virtual ram addresses then to find the binary instructions of the exe you do.
+If you decode the headers for an exe and it's virtual ram addresses then to find the binary instructions of the exe you do.

 (Image-Base)+(Base-of-Code)=X86-64-binary-code